 You can save money every month and help out the environment by conserving energy and water.
 Even as a renter, small actions can add up to make a big difference.
 You're in control.
-Here are the top six tips for you to conserve:
+With Fort Collins Utilities residential Time-of-Day pricing, when you use electricity is as important as how much you use.
+Save by shifting your electricity use to the lower-priced, off-peak hours, or by reducing your overall use.
+Here are six tips for you to conserve:

 - Turn off lights and appliances when you're not using them.
-That game console can use a lot of electricity so unplug it when you're done. - Set your computer to hibernate after 30 minutes of inactivity, and turn off your monitor when you leave the room for more than 20 minutes. - Talk to your landlord about setting your water heater temperature to no more than 120 degrees.
-Don't worry you'll still have a nice hot shower. - Install LED light bulbs.
+That game console can use a lot of electricity so unplug it when you're done. - " Set your computer to hibernate after 30 minutes of inactivity, and turn off your monitor when you leave the room for more than 20 minutes. - Talk to your landlord about setting your water heater temperature to no more than 120 degrees.
+Don't worry - you'll still have a nice hot shower. - " Install LED light bulbs.
 Discounted prices are available at local retailers. - Ask your landlord to install efficient shower heads and faucet aerators.
-Every drop counts. - Look at your electric and water use online.
+Every drop counts. - " Look at your electric and water use online.
 Challenge your roommates to use less.

-Go to fcgov.com/utilities/tips for more information on keeping your residence energy friendly.
+Go to fcgov.com/utilities/tips for I more information on keeping your^I residence energy friendly.